StackStorm-Exchange/exchange-incubator/logicmonitor/README.md

 The LogicMonitor Pack launches a sensor (a Flask server) on port 5000.
 Be sure to modify your network settings to allow internet traffic to reach port 5000 on the machine on which StackStorm has been installed.

+If you need to restart your sensor-webhook on port 5000, use the `st2 pack register logicmonitor` command from the terminal.
+If that fails, try `st2ctl reload`.

 ## LogicMonitor REST API Access ID and Key